MetaMask/json-rpc-engine/README.md

 }))
 ```

-The `next` callback of asynchronous middlewares also don't take return handlers.
+The `next` callback of `async` middleware also don't take return handlers.
 Instead, you can `await next()`.
 When the execution of the middleware resumes, you can work with the response.